 Delinquent mortgage credit must be closely analyzed.
-Delinquencies over 30 days reflect the borrower's inability to pay or disregard for credit obligations.
-Any late payments on mortgages should be fully explained by the borrower.
-A borrower who has recent late payments over 30 days will generally be ineligible for MI approval.
+Delinquencies over 30 days reflect the member's inability to pay or disregard for credit obligations.
+Any late payments on mortgages should be fully explained by the member.
+A member who has recent late payments over 30 days will generally be ineligible for MI approval.